 John Biggs is CoinDesk's multimedia editor.
 The views expressed here are his own.

-Bitcoin just turned 11 and it’s worth looking at what this technology has achieved.
+and it's worth looking at what this technology has achieved.
 First, some context.

 Facebook is 14 while Twitter is 13.
 Linux is 28.
 The World Wide Web – the network you're reading this on – is 30.
 TCP/IP is about 44 years old, depending on whom you ask.